brewinn/DataTube/README.md

 docker exec datatube-django-1 python manage.py test functional_tests      # To run just the functional tests
 ```

-## Development

-This section describes agreed upon practices/conventions.
-We may not need it.

-Todo

 ## Credits

 The original project developers include Brendan Winn, Joshua Romero, Mengke